Jbleezy/BO2-Reimagined/README.md

 * Quest (raise hell step): all staffs must be fully charged for souls to be collected
 * Quest (raise hell step): zombies in The Crazy Place get knocked down during the screen flash after collecting all of the souls
 * Quest (freedom step): teleport trigger can be triggered without looking at it
+* Fixed recapture round zombies not dropping Max Ammo when killed by a staff
 * Fixed being able to hit a death barrier when jumping off the Above Generator 3 Bunker zone

 ## Game Modes